MarcMachaczek/FractonNQS/README.md

 - an .mpack file with the prefix `vqs_` that serializes the final trained model, including all parameters and the states of the Markov chains, which can be used to reconstruct the trained model for evaluation purposes

 Moreover, an `*_observables.txt` file is created that contains the energy, magnetization and absolute magnetization together with errors and variances for all field_strengths.
 This allows for a quick evaluation of results.

+The important **settings for production scripts**, which can be set at the beginning of the corresponding .py file, are the following:

+- `swipe` determines the transfer learning protocol.
+Viable options are `independent`, `left-right`, and `right-left`.
+- `field_strengths` is a two dimensional array that contains all field configurations $(h_x, h_y, h_z)$.
+- `direction_index` is either equal to $0=x$, $1=y$ or $2=z$, and determines along which field compenents the transfer learning order is fixed.
+For instance, `swipe`=`right-left` and `direction_index`=`1` sorts `field_strengths` in decreasing order of the $y$-field components and transfer learning is then applied starting from the first element of the ordered `field_strengths`.
+- `pre_init` determines whether the model is initialized in the exact ground state represenation of the pure system
+- `checkpoint` can point towards a serialized NQS (.mpack file) to load that parametrization and chains in order to continure transfer learning / optimization from with this state.

 ## Project status